-You could be in your thirties, but if you have dry skin it could happen a few years earlier.
-Some people think night creams are just the beauty industry's way of separating you from more of your money, but the truth is that day and night creams provide different skin benefits.
+You could be in your thirties, but if you have dry skin it could happen earlier.
+Some people think night creams are just the beauty industry's way of separating you from more of your hard-earned money, but the truth is that day and night creams provide different skin benefits.

-During the day the skin’s primary objective is to protect itself, with thickness being at a maximum and cell proliferation at its lowest.
-At night the skin is focused on repair, with cell proliferation, barrier permeability, blood flow and penetration being at their highest levels.
+During the day, the skin’s primary objective is to protect itself, with thickness being at a maximum and cell proliferation at its lowest.
+At night, while the skin is rested and warm, the pores start to relax, allowing for vital ingredients to be absorbed more efficiently.
+Here, the skin is focused on repair, with cell proliferation, barrier permeability, blood flow and penetration at their highest levels.

 Therefore, at night the skin is most receptive to a formulation which carries high levels of active ingredients.